drduh/YubiKey-Guide/README.md

 [ultimate] (1).
 Dr Duh <doc@duh.to>
 ```

 Then, use the `expire` command to set a new expiration date.
-(Despite the name, this will not cause currently valid keys to become expired.)
+This will **not** cause currently valid keys to become expired.

 ```console
 gpg> expire